tomgreef/H2O-delivery-app/README.md

 ### Intended Use

-This will be primarily used by the driver to complete orders and to follow-up on the next client.
+This will be primarily used by the driver to complete orders and to follow-up on the next customer.
 As a secondary user, we will have administration that will be entering the orders.

-### Participants and Users
+### Users

 - **Driver**: Company worker that will execute the deliveries.